Irrelon/ForerunnerDB/readme.md

 	var db = new ForerunnerDB();
 	db.persist.driver('LocalStorage');

+## Storing Arbitrary Key/Value Data
+Sometimes it can be useful to store key/value data on a class instance such as the core db class or a collection or view instance.
+This can later be retrieved somewhere else in your code to provide a quick and easy data-store across your application that is outside of the main storage system of ForerunnerDB, does not persist, is not indexed or maintained and will be destroyed when the supporting instance is dropped.

+To use the store, simply call the store() method on a collection or view:

+	var db = new ForerunnerDB();
+	db.collection('myColl').store('myKey', 'myVal');

+You can then lookup the value at a later time:

+	var value = db.collection('myColl').store('myKey');
+	console.log(value); // Will output "myVal"

+You can also remove a key/value from the store via the unStore() method:

+	db.collection('myColl').unStore('myKey');

 ## Grid / Table Output
 ForerunnerDB 1.3 includes a grid / table module that allows you to output data from a collection or view to an HTML table that can be sorted and is data-bound so the table will react to changes in the underlying